 - Nodes are global and record transaction data in a public list that can be assessed by anyone.

-- As of August 2020, nodes were processing four transaction per second.
+- As of August 2020, nodes were processing four transactions per second.
 By comparison, VISA processes 65,000 transactions per second.

 The latest rally in Bitcoin saw the value double in less than a month – from $20,00 to $40,000.
-The smart money thinks it will go higher as institutional investors are looking for a hedge against global inflation and the decline of the U.S. dollar under the new Administration.
+Smart money thinks it will go higher as institutional investors are looking for a hedge against global inflation and the decline of the U.S. dollar under the new Administration.

 Added to this are droves of retail investors and traders coming into the crypto-market.
 So much so that several exchanges were overwhelmed and had to put a stop to transaction taking.
 FOMO (fear-of-missing-out) is in full-tilt by retail investors – which in itself will drive the BTC price higher.

 How hard is it for a retail investor (individual) to purchase a Bitcoin?
 Bitcoin can be purchased in increments, so say I want to invest $1,000.
 Following is the journey a friend took to purchase Bitcoin: